 Thousands of patients have experienced complications from a Stryker hip implant and have filed lawsuits after suffering through intense pain and revision surgery.
 Stryker recalled its Rejuvenate, ABG II and Accolade TMZF modular-neck hip stems after the implants showed signs of corrosion and fretting.
 The company’s LFIT V40 Head is also speculated to cause the same issues.

 Have you or a loved one suffered from complications to a Stryker hip device?
-You may be entitled to compensation.
-Call our Defective Hip Attorneys at (877) 285-7656 or fill out the form below for a complementary consultation.
+Call us at (877) 285-7656 for a free case evaluation.

 Stryker Hip Recalls

-- Stryker Rejuvenate – Recalled June 2012 after findings that the device’s modular-neck junction was prone to fretting and corrosion mechanisms causing the release of metal ions into the bloodstream and surrounding hip tissue.
+Studies found that the device’s modular-neck junction was prone to fretting and corrosion mechanisms, causing the release of metal ions into the bloodstream and surrounding hip tissue.

-- Stryker LFIT V40 – Recalled August 2016 when Stryker notified it’s implanting physicians of the “higher than expected” incidents of taper lock failure.
+Stryker notified it’s implanting physicians of the “higher than expected” incidents of taper lock failure, or spontaneous dissociation.
+The metal-on-metal design is also prone to cause metal toxicity.

-Patients who received a Rejuvenate, ABG II or other Styker implant may suffer injuries.
-Medical device makers like Stryker have a duty to properly design their products and warn the public about any risks.
-The company recalled a number of its products, and it may have been too late for a number of people who received faulty implants.
-A qualified Stryker lawyer can protect your rights, help you find out if you have a claim and file a claim for compensation.
+Stryker has a duty to properly design their products and warn the public about any risks.
+The company has recalled a number of its hip implants and it may be too late for a number of people who received faulty implants.
+Have our qualified Stryker lawyer review your case and find out if you have a claim for compensation.

 If you choose to file a lawsuit, you may be eligible for the following types of compensation: